Community Specific Campus Resources

 More information for students, employees, and alumni can be found on the Chosen Name Project page.

-The Dartmouth Gay, Lesbian, Bisexual and Transgender Alumni/ae Association (DGALA) strives to foster community between and among the Gay, Lesbian, Bisexual, Transgender, Queer and Allied (GLBTQA) alumni/ae of the College by furthering the intellectual, social, cultural and educational well-being of GLBTQA alumni/ae and students and providing the College and the greater College community with active support in matters of mutual concern.
-DGALA also aims to enhance the experience of GLBTQA persons at Dartmouth and support the College’s commitment to diversity by fostering communications between and among GLBTQA alumni/ae and students, faculty, staff, administrators, the other affiliated groups and the College community as a whole.
+The Dartmouth LGBTQIA+ Alum Association (DGALA) strives to foster community between and among the LGBTQIA+ alums of the College by furthering the intellectual, social, cultural and educational well-being of our members and students and providing the College and the greater College community with active support in matters of mutual concern.

 Rainbow Room